MaxHorstmann/maxhorstmann.github.io/_posts/2017-05-22-ci-dotnetcore-lambda.md

 <img style="display:block;margin-left:auto;margin-right:auto" src="/images/lambda4.png"/>

 ...and now for the interesting part: we need to specify a *build environment* and the actual *build steps*.
-For the build environment, CodeBuild supports Linux Docker images - great!
-So, what we'll need is a Linux Docker image which contains the .NET Core SDK and the AWS CLI.
+For the build environment, CodeBuild supports (Linux) Docker images - great!
+So, what we'll need is an image which contains the .NET Core SDK and the AWS CLI.
 Conveniently, Microsoft provides a set of official images for .NET Core on Docker Hub called [microsoft/dotnet](https://hub.docker.com/r/microsoft/dotnet), with respective tags for the various runtime and SDK versions.

 With only a few steps, we can create our own Docker image based off microsoft/dotnet and publish it to Docker hub.
 Here's the [Dockerfile](https://github.com/MaxHorstmann/dotnetcore-lambda-ci/blob/master/Dockerfile):